benjamincjackson/unix_tips_etc/Bash/split-strings-in-shell.md

 ${var%SubStr*}  # will drop part of string from last occur of SubStr to the end
 ${var%%SubStr*} # will drop part of string from first occur of SubStr to the end
 ```
+where var is replaced with a string that you want to do something to, and SubStr is the substring that you want to use as the delimiter.

 ## Example